KES 100,000 take-home

 Additional deductions may include HELB loan (5-10% of net pay), union dues (KES 200-500), or voluntary pension contributions (up to KES 20,000 gets tax relief).

 These statutory deductions reduce your take-home pay on a KES 100,000 salary in Kenya.
-Employers must deduct them from your gross salary after calculating PAYE, NHIF, NSSF, and housing levy.
+Employers must deduct them from your gross salary after calculating PAYE, SHIF, NSSF, and housing levy.
 Understanding them helps in planning your net salary Kenya.

 The Employment Act sets a clear deduction priority order.
 It starts with taxes, then statutory contributions, followed by court orders like HELB, and ends with voluntary items such as union dues or salary advances.